hb9kns/webforms/README.md

 # webforms

-A small script for dynamic web forms using a flat file database, all purely server-side!
+CGI script for dynamic web forms using a flat file database, only server-side

 ## Introduction